SalvoLDN/Advanced-Econometrics-Project/README.md

 # Advanced-Econometrics-Project
-The project waqs developed in R and then converted to RMarkdown.
+The project was developed in R and then converted to RMarkdown.

 title: "Advanced_Econometrics_Project_Final_Script"